The Theodor Seuss Geisel Children’s Book Award

 Every year one children’s book is chosen as the winner of the Theodor Seuss Geisel award.
 Below is the list of winners since the award began in 2006.

-Past Medal Winners of the Theodor Seuss Geisel Award
+Past Winners of the Theodor Seuss Geisel Medal

 - 2017 – We are Growing by Mo Willems and illustrated by Laurie Keller